mbatorek7/weather-dashboard/README.md

 THEN I am again presented with current and future conditions for that city
 ```
 ## Description
+In this application the user will be able to search the current and future weather for any city.
+Their previous searches will also be displayed underneath the search bar.
+If the user decides to go back to a previous search, they can click on that city's button.
+The user can also clear some of it's older search history items by pressing the clear search button.

 <p align="center">
     <a href="https://mbatorek7.github.io/hw6-weather-dashboard/"><img src="https://img.shields.io/badge/-See Live Site-success?style=for-the-badge"  alt="Live Site" ></a>